-If an emergency notification is required to the Steger Center community, there are several methods available.
-These methods include an email list serve, door to door notification, posting of flyers and a phone tree for the Steger Center facility and the area apartments.
+Emergency notifications to the Steger Center community are communicated as follow: via the community Google group, door to door notification, posting in the group chats, and via a phone tree for the Steger Center facility and the area apartments.
 These methods may be used singularly or in concert, as the situation warrants.
-If there is an emergency in the village a siren will sound telling residents to enter the streets and seek additional information from local police and first responders.
-Emergency notifications may be issued by the Managing Director of the Steger Center, or the Polizia Cantonale, or the Protezione Civile Officers.
-By means of select email distributions to select groups, University Relations and the Virginia Tech Police Department can send email notifications as needed.
+If there is an emergency in the village, a siren will sound telling residents to enter the streets and seek additional information from local police and first responders.
+Emergency notifications may be issued by the Executive Director of the Steger Center, or the Cantonal Police, or the local civil protection officers.
+By means of select email distributions, University Relations and the Virginia Tech Police Department can send email notifications as needed.

-The Polizia Cantonale is primarily responsible for confirming that there is a significant emergency or dangerous situation on campus that could cause an immediate threat to the health and safety of the members of the campus community.
-The Managing Director or designee could be in a position to confirm certain types of emergencies, such as a pandemic flu outbreak, etc.
+The Cantonale Police is primarily responsible for confirming that there is a significant emergency or dangerous situation on campus that could cause an immediate threat to the health and safety of the members of the campus community.
+The Executive Director or designee could be in a position to confirm certain types of emergencies, including health-related emergencies.

-Virginia Tech will immediately notify the campus community upon the confirmation, from the Polizia Cantonale or authorized staff member at the Steger Center, of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or staff occurring at the Villa.
-The typical first responders to an incident that causes an immediate threat to the health and safety of the Virginia Tech community at the Steger Center include the Polizia Cantonale and the Fire Department of Mendrisio.
+Virginia Tech will immediately notify the campus community upon the confirmation, from the Cantonale Police or authorized staff member at the Steger Center, of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or staff occurring at the Villa.
+The typical first responders to an incident that causes an immediate threat to the health and safety of the Virginia Tech community at the Steger Center include the Cantonale Police and the Mendrisio Fire Department.